-The South Carolina Autism Society is a historically statewide 501(c) (3) non-profit charitable organization that provides case management; educational mentoring and planning; information, referral and resources; outreach; and training for persons and professionals affected by an autism spectrum disorder.
+The South Carolina Autism Society is a historically statewide 501(c) (3) non-profit charitable organization that provides case management; educational mentoring and planning; information, referral and resources; outreach; and training for people with Autism, their families, and professionals who serve them.

-The South Carolina Autism Society also strongly advocates with state and federal governments to pass legislation to provide the services necessary for persons affected by an autism spectrum disorder.
-Our mission is to “equip those affected by autism spectrum disorders with knowledge and support to maximize their quality of life.”
+The South Carolina Autism Society also strongly advocates with state and federal governments to pass legislation to provide the services necessary for Autistic people to live fully.
+Our mission is to create connections, empowering everyone in the Autism community with the resources needed to live fully.